 - The total number of customers or users we retain on a monthly basis (the retention rate); and

-- How many new users we gained from our existing customer base (the expansion rate).
+- How many new users have we gained from our existing customer base (the expansion rate)?

 Supporting these, we then also measure the lifetime value of a customer compared to the cost of acquiring a customer (the LTV:CAC ratio) and the number of users who use our software on a daily basis or weekly basis (the active user count or percentage).
 We also look at a series of department-specific performance KPIs.